hhvm/user-documentation/guides/hack/30-silencing-errors/05-error-codes.md

 If the type is coming from very dynamic code, consider using the `dynamic` type.

-## 4166: Unknown field in shape (deprecated)
+## 4166: Unknown field in shape (obsolete)

-This error code is deprecated.
+This error code is obsolete.
 The typechecker now produces error 4110 in these situations.

 ```